BCLawLibrary/practical-ai-in-30-days/day-xx-reasoning-models-vs-chat-models.md

 ### A Simple Comparison

-**Chat Models** (like standard ChatGPT, Claude, Gemini):
+**Chat Models** (like the free tiers of ChatGPT, Claude, and Gemini):

 - Optimized for interactive, conversational experiences
 - Quick responses (seconds)
 - Excel at creative tasks, basic information retrieval, and iterative refinement
 - Often benefit from explicit, detailed instructions

-**Reasoning Models** (like OpenAI's o-series, Claude with Extended Thinking):
+**Reasoning Models / Advanced Models** (like OpenAI's latest GPT models, Anthropic's Claude 4 series, and Google's Gemini 2.5 series):

-- Optimized for deep analysis and complex problem-solving
+- Optimized for deep analysis and complex problem-solving.
+It's worth noting that most modern models are now hybrid models with strong reasoning capabilities.
-- Longer response times (often minutes) due to internal deliberation
+- Longer response times (sometimes minutes) due to internal deliberation
 - Excel at multi-step reasoning, handling ambiguity, and analyzing complex information
 - Often perform best with clear goals but fewer constraints on their reasoning process